REV23Docs/rev23-desktop-docs/docs/quick-start/refund-an-item.md

     ![REV23 Desktop](img/overpayment_refund.png)

-    The $20.00 credit on that deposit is now refunded.
+    $20.00 has been refunded to the credit card.

     ![REV23 Desktop](img/refund_success.png)